awsdocs/iam-user-guide/doc_source/tutorial_managed-policies.md

 ## Summary<a name="tutorial-managed-policies-summary"></a>

 You’ve now successfully completed all of the steps necessary to create and attach a customer managed policy\.
-As a result, you are able to sign in to the IAM console with your test account and have seen firsthand what the experience would be like for your users\.
+As a result, you are able to sign in to the IAM console with your test account to see what the experience is like for your users\.